peteroupc/MailLib/docs/PeterO.Text.Encoders.ICharacterDecoder.md

 <b>Returns:</b>

 The Unicode character decoded, from U + 0000 to U + 10FFFF.
-Returns -1 if the end of the source is reached.
+Returns -1 if the end of the source is reached or -2 if a decoder error occurs.